em1e/ft_irc/tests.md

     - [ ] kick someone who isn't in the channel (client still exists)

 ## /topic <channel> <topic>:
-- [ ] change a topic of a channel when no restrictions, of a channel you're part and admin of
+- [x] change a topic of a channel when no restrictions, of a channel you're part and admin of
-    - [ ] when no topic is set
+    - [x] when no topic is set
-    - [ ] when a topic was set previously (change topic)
+    - [x] when a topic was set previously (change topic)
-- [ ] error cases:
+- [x] error cases:
-    - [ ] change topic when not admin
+    - [x] change topic when not admin
-    - [ ] change topic when restrictions are on
+    - [x] change topic when restrictions are on
-    - [ ] change topic of a channel that doesn't exist
+    - [x] change topic of a channel that doesn't exist
-    - [ ] change topic to empty string
+    - [x] change topic to empty string
-    - [ ] change topic when topic restrictions are on in the channel you're a part and admin of
+    - [x] change topic when topic restrictions are on in the channel you're a part and admin of

 ## /mode <channel> <mode> (args):
-- [ ] be able to set and remove userLimit
+- [x] be able to set and remove userLimit
-- [ ] be able to set and remove topicRestrictions
+- [x] be able to set and remove topicRestrictions
-- [ ] be able to set and remove isPassword
+- [x] be able to set and remove isPassword
-- [ ] be able to set and remove inviteOnly
+- [x] be able to set and remove inviteOnly
-- [ ] be able to give and take admin perms
+- [x] be able to give and take admin perms //does not work
 - [ ] error cases, userlimit:
-  - [ ] set userLimit to be lower than user count in channel (how many users are in channel)
+  - [x] set userLimit to be lower than user count in channel (how many users are in channel) //it allows us t change the number to anything >= 0
-  - [ ] set / remove userlimit of a channel that doesn't exist
+  - [x] set / remove userlimit of a channel that doesn't exist
-  - [ ] set / remove userlimit of a channel, when in channel but not admin
+  - [x] set / remove userlimit of a channel, when in channel but not admin
   - [ ] set / remove userlimit of a non existant channel
 - [ ] error cases, admin perms:
-  - [ ] give admin perms to client who's not in channel
+  - [x] give admin perms to client who's not in channel
   - [ ] give admin perms to client who changed their nickname when in channel
   - [ ] take admin perms away from client, make then run mode and topic commands
   - [ ] take admin perms away from yourself